NilsHagenBeyer/3D-printing_recorder/README.md

   ## Create Under-Extrusion

- To create the Under-Extrusion error, use the $gcode_modifier$ script:
+ To create the Under-Extrusion error, use the *gcode_modifier* script:

     In the Script:
     - Specify directory with gcode files to be modified